-The objective of a Community Wildfire Protection Plan (CWPP) is to reduce or eliminate the loss of life, property, and resources caused by a wildfire.
-For the Northstar Community, this will be accomplished through public input, planning, and forest management practices.
-The first line of defense against a catastrophic wildfire in Northstar is taking the necessary steps to prevent as many fires from starting in the first place; however, in the event of a fire, the focus will be on containing it to as small a size as possible.
+The goal of a Community Wildfire Protection Plan (CWPP) is to reduce or eliminate the loss of life, property, and resources caused by a wildfire.
+For the Northstar Community, this will be conducted through public input, planning, and forest fuels management practices.
+The first line of defense against a catastrophic wildfire in Northstar is taking the necessary steps to prevent a wildfire from starting in the first place; however, in case of a fire, the focus will be on containing it to as small a size as possible.
 The second line of defense is to enforce defensible space requirements around structures, manage fuels in common and boundary areas by creating firebreaks, clearly specifying evacuation routes, and promoting a healthy forest ecosystem.
+The final line of defense is the hardening of structures by promoting education to the property owner and following the Placer County Building Code.

 On December 3, 2003, the Healthy Forests Restoration Act (HFRA) was signed into law.
-Among other things, this legislation provides statutory incentives for the Forest Service and Bureau of Land Management to consider local communities as they develop and implement forest management and hazardous fuel reduction projects.
+Among other things, this legislation supplies statutory incentives for the Forest Service and Bureau of Land Management to consider local communities as they develop and implement forest management and hazardous fuel reduction projects.
 For a community to take full advantage of this opportunity, it must first prepare a CWPP.

 A CWPP has importance in and of itself because it is mindful of the community values for which it is formulated.
-The CWPP defines a precise fuels management program and addresses the concerns of the general public regarding wildfires.
-The interest of several community groups was taken into consideration during the development of the CWPP.
+The CWPP defines a precise fuels management program and addresses the concerns of the public about wildfires.
+The interest of multiple community groups was taken into consideration during the development of the CWPP.
 This CWPP expands and updates the Northstar Fuels Management Plan and the original CWPP adopted in 2005.
-Since its inception, the fuels management program treated 1,288 acres, which has significantly decreased the threat from wildfire in and around the Northstar community.
-The CWPP is the supervising document of the Northstar Fuels Management program.
+Since the 2008 start of the fuels management program, 1,643 acres have been treated within and outside the district boundary.
+These treatments have decreased the threat of wildfire in and around the Northstar community.
+The CWPP is the supervising document of the Northstar Fire Department Fuels Management program.